Dakota MRT station

-Dakota MRT station is an underground Mass Rapid Transit (MRT) station on the Circle line in Geylang planning area, Singapore, next to Geylang River.
+Dakota MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line in Geylang planning area, Singapore, next to Geylang River.

-Located along Old Airport Road between the junctions of Jalan Dua and Dakota Crescent, Dakota station took its name from the Dakota DC-3 aircraft that used to frequently land at the former Kallang Airport.
-This station primarily serves the Old Kallang Airport Estate, and is within walking distance to Mountbatten MRT station.
+Located along Old Airport Road between the junctions of Jalan Dua and Dakota Crescent, Dakota station took its name from the Douglas DC-3 aircraft, commonly referred to as the Dakota, that used to frequently land at the former Kallang Airport.
+This station primarily serves the Dakota Crescent Estate, and is within walking distance to Mountbatten MRT station and Grand Dunman.